- Amy R. Wong

 UCLA, PhD, English

 Harvard College, BA, History and Literature

-Amy’s primary areas of research and expertise include Victorian literature and culture, media theory, critical race studies, and especially anticolonial approaches to literary studies.
-Her book project in progress, Refiguring Speech: Late-Victorian Fiction and the Poetics of Talk, examines how figurations of talk in late-Victorian fictions of empire can disrupt a seemingly self-evident truth about speech: that words originate in and belong to single bodies.
-By turning attention to talk’s communal ownership and embeddedness within the material, social world, Refiguring Speech seeks to unravel colonialist thinking about property and embodiment that underlies the logic of speech, and to theorize, via talk, alternative forms of political participation.
+Amy’s areas of research and expertise include Victorian literature and culture, media theory, critical race studies, postcolonial and anticolonial approaches to literature, Asian diasporic literature and psychoanalysis.
+Her book, Refiguring Speech: Late Victorian Fictions of Empire and the Poetics of Talk (Stanford University Press, 2023), examines how “failures” of speech in late Victorian stories of empire inadvertently disrupt seemingly self-evident truths about speech: that words originate in and belong to single bodies.
+By turning attention to an anticolonial poetics of “un-self possessed” speech, the book posits talk as an alternate model of communication that leaves behind colonialist proprietary logic, functioning instead through communal ownership and embeddedness within the material, social world.

 Amy is also a co-editor of the recent special issue, “Undisciplining Victorian Studies” in Victorian Studies (with Ronjaunee Chatterjee and Alicia Mireles Christoff, 2020).
-Her other publications may be found or are forthcoming in Mediations, Narrative, Victorian Review, Modern Philology, SEL: Studies in English Literature, Studies in the Novel, Literature Compass, ASAP Journal, Post45, The Los Angeles Review of Books, and Public Books.
+She is currently working on another book on intersections between recent Asian diaspora history and psychoanalysis.
+Her other publications may be found or are forthcoming in Mediations, Narrative, Victorian Review, Victorian Literature and Culture, Modern Philology, SEL: Studies in English Literature, Studies in the Novel, Literature Compass, ASAP Journal, Post45, The Los Angeles Review of Books, and Public Books.